L/Cpl

 My story

 Ernest Baker was born in 1886 in Bolton, Lancashire, United Kingdom.
 He was the son of John and Elizabeth Baker.
 However, the Baker family did not remain in the United Kingdom and moved to Australia.
-There, Ernest took up the profession of a shopkeeper.
-On 30 March 1916, Ernest went to the recruitment depot to enlist in the Australian Imperial Force.
-He was assigned to A Company, 38th Battalion.
+There, Ernest took up the profession of shopkeeper.
+On March 30, 1916, Ernest reported to the recruitment depot to enlist in the Australian Imperial Force.
+He was assigned to A Company, 38th Battalion (10th Brigade, 3rd Division).

-At 22:45 on 11 October, the battalion departed for the front lines.
-During the journey, they immediately encountered heavy artillery fire, resulting in the first casualties.
-By 3 a.m. the following day, they had reached the starting positions.
+At 10:45 p.m. on October 11, the battalion set out for the front lines.
+On their way, they immediately encountered heavy artillery fire, which caused the first casualties.
+The next day, around 3 a.m., they reached their positions near Hamburg and Waterfields.
 Two platoons from A Company were to attack along the right flank, and two platoons from B Company along the left flank.
-They were followed by clearing parties from D Company.
-The remaining platoons of A and B Company formed the second wave, followed by clearing parties from C Company.
+They were followed by moppers-up from D Company.
+The remaining platoons of A and B Companies formed the second wave, followed in turn by moppers-up from C Company.

-While waiting for the start, the Australians again came under artillery fire, resulting in further casualties.
-At 5:25 a.m., the attack began.
-The battalion advanced in the footsteps of the 40th Battalion.
-They soon came under fire from bunkers in the Bellevue sector.
-A group led by Private James Richard Munday succeeded in silencing some of the bunkers.
-However, this had little impact on the outcome of the battle.
-Later, the survivors from the 38th, 37th, and 40th Battalions gathered, and the order was given to retreat to the starting positions.
-The casualty count had risen to the point where further actions were impossible.
-By 3 p.m., the survivors were back in their starting positions.
-The next day, the battalion was relieved by the 41st Battalion.
+While waiting for the attack to commence, the Australians again came under artillery fire, causing further casualties.
+The attack began at 5:25 a.m.
+The battalion advanced in the footsteps of the 40th Battalion, which had Waterfields as its objective.
+Soon they came under fire from bunkers in the Bellevue sector.
+A group led by Lieutenant James Richard Munday fought their way across the Ravebeek and the marshy terrain.
+They managed to silence several bunkers.
+However, this made little difference to the outcome of the battle.
+Later, the survivors of the 38th joined those of the 37th and 40th Battalions, and the order was given to retreat to their starting positions.
+The attack was halted partly due to the failure of the New Zealanders to reach their objectives and the heavy losses.
+By 3 p.m., the survivors were back at their starting positions.
+The next day, the 41st Battalion relieved them.

-The battle on 12 October proved costly for the 38th Battalion.
-The losses were as follows: 11 killed, 270 wounded, and 101 missing.
-Ernest was initially reported as missing but was later declared killed in action.
-After the war, he was reburied at Tyne Cot Cemetery, Plot XXVI, Row F, Grave 8.
+The battle on October 12 cost the 38th Battalion dearly.
+The casualties were: 11 killed, 270 wounded, and 101 missing.
+Ernest was initially reported missing but was later declared killed in action.
+He had been shot in the head and died instantly.
+After the war, his body was found near Decoy Wood and reburied at Tyne Cot Cemetery, Plot XXVI, Row F, Grave 8.

 Sources 2